Instagram Marketing Strategy: How To Build One The Best Way (Free Template)

 So what is the optimum posting schedule that balances it out bringing your customers the right amount of content, so they’re not bored but also not spamming their feeds?

-According to our research, we found that posting one to two times per day around 2 am and 8-9am:
+According to our research, we found it’s best to post one to two times per day around 2 am and 8-9am:

 What About Automatically Posting To Other Social Channels?